Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Fighting Clown: Most of the seasoned heroes quickly peg him as an overeager kid in underoos, having loads of fun and not taking the fight seriously... until the moment they really clash against him, and they realize just how strong, fast, versatile and dangerous he actually is.
 He proves to be perfectly able to take on Winter Soldier and Falcon simultaneously, and then able to kick Captain America's ass; it's only Steve's greater combat experience that allows him to prevail.
 Though Peter's comparative youth also means no-one probably wanted to hit him too hard.

 - Final First Hug: Tony largely keeps himself emotionally distant from him, rebuffing a hug from him in Spider-Man: Homecoming.
 When Thanos's Badass Fingersnap culls half the universe's population in Infinity War, and Peter is one of the victims, all Tony does is hug the terrified, crying boy as he disintegrates in his arms.
 They get a proper hug in Endgame once Peter has been brought back to life by Bruce and Tony sees him again since his death.
 The Big Badass Battle Sequence that begins right after costs Tony his life.Peter: [surprised] Wow... this is nice.

-- To Black Panther in Civil War.
+- Black Panther.
 Both are independent superheroes who initially have no connection to the Avengers, but end up getting involved in the conflict.
 T'Challa is very reserved, serious, and is utterly indifferent towards the Avengers, while Peter is mouthy, a jokester, and worships the ground the Avengers walk on.